Fighting COVID-19 together features in talks between Modi, Japanese PM | Law-Order

 They appreciated the support and facilitation provided to resident citizens in each other's country during the COVID-19 pandemic and agreed to continue such coordination.

-The statement said Modi also asked Suga to provide assistance to India for combating the pandemic and expressed hope that he will receive him in India at the earliest in the near future once the COVID-19 situation stabilizes.
+The statement said Modi also thanked Suga for providing assistance to India for combating the pandemic and expressed hope that he will receive him in India at the earliest in the near future once the COVID-19 situation stabilises.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)